mritchielab/restrander/README.md

 # How it works

-Each forward read is assumed to have a particular form:
+Each forward read is assumed to have the particular form:

 ``` handle - barcode - TSO - mRNA - polyA - RTP_reverse_complement - barcode_reverse_complement - handle_reverse complement ```